open-navigation/opennav_amd_demonstrations/honeybee_demos/README.md

 ### Metrics

 TODO metrics / marketing / etc - 'so much compute left over while navigating at 2m/s, 3d lidar processing, autonomy, etc. Super powerful machine, love the opportunity this presents in a 80W package'.
+Or... consoliate into the README so its up front for all 3 demos combined concisely?

 ### Dataset